-After the monastery was disbanded by Henry VIII in the English Reformation, Buckland was purchased by Sir Richard Grenville, former Marshal of Calais.
+After the monastery was disbanded by Henry VIII in the English Reformation, Buckland was purchased by Sir Richard Grenville, the former Marshal of Calais.
 Sir Richard intended Buckland as a prestigious country estate for his son Roger.
 Roger, however, did not live long enough to enjoy his new property; he died a few years later while commanding the warship Mary Rose.

 The result is a comfortable Elizabethan house, though the interior decorative elements can be startling; Grenville was reputed to be quite eccentric, and the plaster and wooden carvings are not to everyone's taste.